megadotnet/SpringBootDemoApp/README.md

 Druid is one of the best database connection pools written in JAVA.
 The Web console url goes to:

      http://127.0.0.1:7080/druid/index.html

+## H2 Web Console
+By default the console can be accessed at URI ```http://127.0.0.1:7080/h2-console``` which can be changed by spring.h2.console.path property.

 ## Testing
   JWT http request